 The Court of Appeals for the Tenth Circuit ruled that the rights of LGBT customers to require that Lorie use her artistically unique talent to design their wedding website took precedence over Lorie’s rights to practice her occupation consistent with her faith.
 The court held that because Lori’s services were deemed by the court to offer customers a product of unique quality and nature that no other designer could replicate, Lori could be compelled, under Colorado’s law, to design websites for all people regardless of any conflicts with her religious beliefs.
 Such a decision gave Lorie only two options: violate her own religious convictions or leave her occupation altogether.

 “The fact that the Tenth Circuit recognized the unique and artistic nature of Lori’s work emphasizes the extent to which Lori would be compelled to creatively and artistically celebrate and affirm the union of LGBT customers through her own expression – that was the nature of her work.” – Jeremy Samek, Senior Counsel – Independence Law Center

-On December 5, 2022, the United States Supreme Court heard oral arguments in 303 Creative v.
+On June 30, 2023, the United States Supreme Court ruled in favor of Lorie Smith in a 6-3 decision in 303 Creative v.
 Elenis.
+More details here.

 Our Role in this Case

 Independence Law Center has submitted an amicus brief in support of Lorie, asking the Supreme Court to rule that the First Amendment protects individuals like Lorie from government-compelled speech.

 From the brief: